 • What is your overall investment philosophy?

-If you’re a beginning investor, it can help to ask about the financial advisor’s experience in getting new people started with planning and investing.
+If you’re a beginning investor, it can help to ask about the financial advisor’s experience in getting new people started with planning and investing in a basic portfolio.

-Plus, is a financial advisor on the short list a fiduciary?
+Another key question: is a financial advisor a fiduciary?
 If so, the advisor must work in the best interests of a client and either disclose conflicts of interest or avoid them.
-If an advisor is not a fidicuiary, he or she is required only to make recommendations that are considered suitable.
+If an advisor is not a fiduciary, he or she is required only to make recommendations that are considered suitable.

 In 2013, the U.S. Department of Labor tried to mandate that all financial advisors needed to follow a fiduciary standard with retirement accounts.
 But in 2018, the Fifth Circuit Court overruled the standard.
 Although this issue may be revisited, for now, investors who want a fiduciary must find out what standard a particular financial advisor follows.

 Advisors who follow a fee-based payment structure are, by definition, fiduciaries.
 Those who get paid a commission when clients make certain investments may or may not be.
-When an advisor isn’t a fiduciary, then investments could be recommended because they’re right for the clients but they could also be recommended because the advisor gets paid when they’re used.
+When an advisor isn’t a fiduciary, they might recommend investments because they’re right for the client, but they could also be recommended because the advisor gets paid a commission.